 Ministry responsible: Energy

-If passed, Bill 12 would give the government authority to require companies to obtain a licence before exporting energy products from Alberta via pipeline, rail or truck, including:
+The Act gives the government authority to require companies to obtain a licence before exporting natural gas and crude oil from Alberta via pipeline, rail or truck.

-Export licences would be required for every company and only if the energy minister determines it’s in the public interest to ensure:
+Export licences are required for every company only if the energy minister determines it’s in the public interest.

 Imports of products into Alberta are not currently subject to any restrictions.

 Anyone who fails to comply with the act, its regulations or a term or condition of a licence may face fines up to:

 - Protecting Albertans’ energy resources (May 25, 2021)